tmwaas/aws-cloud-infra-project/README.md

 # AWS Cloud Project

-This is a full-stack cloud infrastructure deployment project demonstrating skills relevant for AWS Cloud Engineer or DevOps roles.
+This is a full-stack cloud infrastructure deployment project deployed on AWS Cloud.

 ## ✅ Project Features